Tsunehiko/waseda-acg-gw/README.md

 ## How to Make index.html

-You can make `index.html` in the `dist` directory by the following command:
+You can make `dist/index.html` by the following command:

 ```
 $ npm run pack